AnomalyInnovations/aws-api-gateway-cli-test/README.md

   The Cognito Identity Pool Id.

 - `invoke-url`
-  The API Gateway root endpoint
+  The API Gateway root endpoint.

 - `api-gateway-region`
   The API Gateway region.
 Defaults to `us-east-1`.